CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Virtualization-Integrations/Integrating-Hardware-VTEPs-with-VMware-NSX-V.md

 2. In the **Name** field, provide a name for the HW VTEP gateway.
 3. Enable the BFD service to the service nodes.
 Select the **Enable BFD** checkbox.
 4. From the terminal session connected to the switch where you generated the certificate, copy the certificate and paste it into the **Certificate** text field.
 Copy only the bottom portion, including the `BEGIN CERTIFICATE` and `END CERTIFICATE` lines.
-For example, copy all the highlighted text in the terminal terminal and paste it into NSX Manager:
+For example, copy all the highlighted text in the terminal and paste it into NSX Manager:

     ```
     cumulus@switch:~$ cd /var/lib/openvswitch